Reusing random generators in Hedgehog

 Automatic shrinking is one of Hedgehog’ss killer features, but you

-give it up by using generate
+give it up by using generate.

-You can use the shrink
+You can use the shrink function to supply additional shrinking

-behaviour to a Gen
+behaviour to a Gen:

-shrink :: MonadGen m => (a -> [a]) -> m a -> m a
+shrink :: MonadGen m => (a -> [a]) -> m a -> m a But when you don’t have access to the constructor for the data type

 you’re generating, defining your own shrinks is at best awkward, and

 maybe impossible.
-I could implement Boundary
+I could implement Boundary shrinking by

-extracting the underlying ByteString
+extracting the underlying ByteString (unBoundary), shrinking it,

-applying the smart constructor (makeBoundary
+applying the smart constructor (makeBoundary) and filtering

 invalid values.
 That’s a lot of work.
 I didn’t bother.